 Decongestant nose spray is fabulous when your nasal passages are so congested you can’t breathe.
 Just a spritz can open clogged sinuses.
 However, such nasal sprays have a big downside: nose spray addiction.
-If a decongestant spray is used for more than a week, the tissues of the nose become dependent on it.
+If a decongestant spray is used for more than a few days, the tissues of the nose become dependent on it.
 Stopping it suddenly results in rebound congestion, and suddenly you can’t breathe again!
 Sometimes people get stuck in this vicious cycle for years.
 How can you overcome it and break your nose spray dependence?

 Kicking Nose Spray Dependence One Nostril at a Time: